JonathanMerritt/ExampleBuildSrcKts/README.md

 * ...

 *hopes*
+* Feature needs to beable to combine with other features.
 * Add android setup.
 * See about plugins *(bintray/maven/custums)*
 * Try creating tasks and/or plugins to auto write versions, based on data(?) from the maven repo.